 At some point in history (we’re not quite sure when) people started making a distinction between having sex and “making love.”
-The implication is that only certain types of sex are intimate and meaningful, usually meaning long, luxurious, and gentle sex.
+The implication is that only certain types of intimate and meaningful sex, usually meaning long, luxurious, and gentle sex.
 Making love surely does not include hot, quick, “gotta-have-you-now” sex — aka, a “quickie.”

-“When people think about quickies they think about something that’s slutty, but it’s really just a kind of sex that can be extremely satisfying and erotic,” says Elle Chase, a certified sex educator and author of Curvy Girl Sex.
+“When people think about quickies they think either about a sperm donor duty or something that’s slutty, but it’s really just a kind of sex that can be extremely satisfying and erotic,” says Elle Chase, a certified sex educator and author of Curvy Girl Sex.
 “There’s no shame in a quickie.”

 Having a quickie can be just as meaningful as spending hours worshiping your partner’s body, she says.
 But, to make it meaningful, most people have to revamp their idea of what a quickie even means, says Kristen Lilla, an AASECT certified sex therapist in Nebraska.
 Ditch the idea of a quickie as a means to a fast orgasm or sexual release, and focus instead on being able to connect with your partner.
 A quickie doesn’t have to end in orgasm.

 “An orgasm is more of a cherry on top kind of thing,” Lilla says.
 In fact, having a quickie doesn’t even necessarily mean having sex, and definitely not just penetrative sex.
-Lilla encourages people who come to see her to broaden their definition of a quickie and think of it as taking five, 10, or 20 minutes to connect with each other.
-That can mean having a hot five minute make out or having quick oral or hand sex — essentially, doing anything your grandma might call “heavy petting.”
-Of course, it can also mean having penetrative sex when you have the time.
+Lilla encourages people who come to see her broaden their definition of a quickie and think of it as taking five, 10, or 20 minutes to connect with each other.
+That can mean having a hot five minute make out or having quick oral or hand, or finger sex — essentially, doing anything your grandma might call “heavy petting.”
+Of course, it can also mean having tantric sex when you have the time.